Burning Man Supplies

 - Some say you should take a mug with you but my mug got all playa-muddy

-after just one use.
+after just one use :-(.

 only had range from Center Camp to 7:30 & Delirium.... about 1/2 mile. :-((.
+That's not nearly

 - Watch - Without cell phones, we have to rely on that old standard, "I'll

-meet you back here at n o'clock."
+meet you back here at n o'clock.".
+Wear a watch!!

 - Important phone numbers & calling card number on paper, not in your